pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 Compute resource created.
 ```

-We pre-define hardware settings for a virtual machine in Satellite by creating a compute profile.
+We are going pre-define hardware settings for a virtual machine in Satellite by creating a compute profile.
 On the Satellite Console chose Infrastructure -> Compute Profiles.

 ![Infrastructure -> Compute Profiles](/images/sat44.png)